sischreiber/product-repo/README.md

 ## 🤝 Hiring Product Managers
 One of the most critical tasks for building strong product teams.
+* [How to Hire a Product Manager](https://www.bringthedonuts.com/essays/productmanager.html) - Ken Norton, published in 2005 and updated in 2023
 * [How to learn the most about a candidate from a single interview question](https://www.lennysnewsletter.com/p/how-to-learn-the-most-about-a-candidate) 🔒 - Lenny Rachitsky, 2024
 * [Chris Favorite Interview Question](https://www.svpg.com/chris-favorite-interview-question/) - Chris Jones (SVPG), 2018